 Adjusting the Strength of your Garage Door Opener

-In most garage door openers, you’ll find the strength labelled as ‘force’.
-By increasing the strength, you’ll increase the power applied on the mechanism.
+In most garage door openers, you’ll find the strength labeled as ‘force’.
+By increasing the strength, you’ll increase the power applied to the mechanism.
 Thus allowing the door to open up quicker.